Information and guidelines for a smooth workflow

 Chamfers, cutouts and blends can be drawn using different methods.
 Though, every method can lead to different programs for CNC machining.

-Editing the cross section of a panel gives a lot of freedom, but be aware that when resizing or stretching parts the lines in the cross section are scaled, when no constraints are used.
+Editing the cross section of a panel gives a lot of freedom, but be aware resizing or stretching parts in one direction scales the cross section (when no constraints are used).

 See the tip below for using Contour Handles for faster editing shapes.